-Workplace factor Example controls Success indicators Resources and support Role clarity exists when an employee understands specifically what is expected of them in their job.
+Workplace factor Example controls Success indicators Resources a Role clarity exists when an employee understands specifically what is expected of them in their job.
 They know what tasks they're supposed to accomplish, what their specific goals are, how their work supports the University's strategic direction and how their work will be evaluated and measured.
 Lack of role clarity can reduce staff focus and direction and increase the risk of role conflict when staff feel they have incompatible demands and expectations placed on them by different people or areas.
 Use induction and probation processes to ensure that all staff have clarity in their roles and responsibilities.
 Use the probation process to provide staff with regular check ins, support and guidance.
 Ensure PDs accurately reflect the staff member's role and responsibilities.
-Use Workday Performance to discuss and document a staff member's objectives and achievements.
+Use the PRDP to discuss and document a staff member's objectives and achievements.
 Ensure leaders get to know their people through regular team and 1:1 meetings.
 Use these meetings to ensure staff are clear on their roles and expectations and can raise any issues or concerns.
 Lead, promote and support a team culture where staff assist each other and provide support when required.
 Leaders seek staff input on factors involving the team and demonstrate the ways in which this is considered and implemented where possible.
 Where possible, leaders accommodate staff who request flexible work arrangements.
-Leaders respond in a timely manner to staff concerns or conflicts.
 Leaders are able to recognise early indicators of workplace stress (e.g. absenteeism, decline in performance, unusual irritability).
 Conduct HIRACS for significant workplace change or other potential events where mental health and wellbeing may be impacted.
-Leaders encourage staff to attend professional development to upskill in mental health and wellbeing (e.g. training in the OD calendar) Training and development aligns with the University's strategic plan and values so staff can see how their training contributes to their personal wellbeing and University objectives.
+Leaders encourage staff to attend professional development to upskill in mental health and wellbeing (e.g. TM Thrive learning modules, training in the OD calendar) Training and development aligns with the University's strategic plan and values so staff can see how their training contributes to their personal wellbeing and University objectives.
 In their jobs, staff know what they are expected to do.
 Leadership in the workplace is effective.
 Staff are informed about important changes at work in a timely manner.
 Supervisors provide helpful feedback to staff on their performance, jobs well done and areas of improvement.
 Staff are able to raise concerns about any conflicts they have in their role and responsibilities.
-Corporate and local induction Probation policy and procedure Living Values Charter Workday Learning Catalogue (Living Values - Your journey begins here, Prevent Discrimination and Harassment, Managing Unconscious Bias, Workplace bullying and occupational violence) Creating a mentally healthier workplace (manager discussion checklist) Leave and work/life balance information Flexible work arrangements toolkit Health and Safety Consultation and Issue Resolution Procedure (includes managing workplace change) Staff code of conduct policy Bullying prevention and management policy and procedure Diversity and inclusion Staff grievance procedure
+Corporate an Probation point Living Values eLearning M Prevent disc bias, Workpl TM Thrive - TM Thrive - TM Thrive - and a team w Creating a m checklist) Leave and w Flexible work Health and S (includes maints) Staff code of Bullying prevents Staff grievants